mw55309/EG_MinION_2016/02_Data_Extraction_QC.md

 ## Browsing HDF5 files

-Any HDF5 file can be opened using hdfview and browsed/edited in a GUI
+Any HDF5 file can be opened using hdfview and browsed/edited in a Java GUI

 ```sh
 # non base-called